-You must be in the second trimester (12wks) in order to begin receiving prenatal massage therapy due to the increased risk of miscarriage associated with the first trimester.
+You must be in the second trimester (12wks) in order to begin receiving prenatal massages due to the increased risk of miscarriage associated with the first trimester.

 **High Risk Pregnancies must have their doctor's approval for massages.
 Email us for the form to give to your doctor.**

 Massage therapy during pregnancy is a wonderful complementary choice for prenatal care.
 It is a healthy way to reduce stress and promote overall wellness which relieves many of the normal discomforts experienced during pregnancy, such as backaches, stiff neck, leg cramps, headaches and edema (swelling).